 Nigeria has also committed to restoring 4m hectares of forest under the Bonn Challenge, a global tropical forest restoration project spearheaded by the government of Germany and the International Union for the Conservation of Nature (IUCN).

-The sector was responsible for 13% of the country’s total emissions in 2014, largely as a result of the rearing of animals including cattle, sheep and goats.
+The sector was responsible for a quarter of the country’s total emissions in 2017, largely as a result of the rearing of animals including cattle, sheep and goats.
 (The belching and manure from ruminant animals causes the release of methane.)

-In its climate pledge, Nigeria says it will reduce its overall emissions through “climate smart agriculture” – which it says would simultaneously slash emissions while meeting the challenges posed to farming by climate change (see: Impacts and adaptation).
+In its first climate pledge, Nigeria said it would reduce its overall emissions through “climate smart agriculture” – which it said would simultaneously slash emissions while meeting the challenges posed to farming by climate change (see: Impacts and adaptation).

-Proposed “climate smart” policies include encouraging the planting of more native vegetation and putting a stop to “slash and burn” agriculture.
+Proposed “climate smart” policies included encouraging the planting of more native vegetation and putting a stop to “slash and burn” agriculture.

 Such agricultural practices could offset 74m tonnes of greenhouse gases every year by 2030, according to Nigeria’s climate pledge.